 Council on Virginia Tech History

-Virginia Tech is approaching an important milestone of its 150th anniversary in 2022!
-This milestone provides a unique opportunity to reflect on Virginia Tech's history which has been closely associated with the history of Virginia, the history of the South, and the history of America.
+Virginia Tech is celebrating its sesquicentennial in 2021-22.
+This milestone has provided a unique opportunity for the Council on Virginia Tech History to reflect on Virginia Tech's history which has been closely associated with the history of Virginia, the history of the South, and the history of America.

-The Council will explore how Virginia Tech might recognize and acknowledge its history in the context of today and the Beyond Boundaries vision for the future as we prepare for our 150th anniversary.
-Periodically, the Council will communicate its findings in ways that incorporate the university's core missions of teaching and learning, research and discovery, service and engagement.
-Its findings and recommendations will be shared with the president, the relevant bodies of shared governance, and the broader community.
+The Council on Virginia Tech History explores how Virginia Tech might recognize and acknowledge its history in the context of today and the Beyond Boundaries vision for the future as the university celebrates its 150th anniversary.
+Periodically, the council will communicate its findings in ways that incorporate the university's core missions of teaching and learning, research and discovery, and service and engagement.
+Its findings and recommendations will be shared with the president, relevant bodies of shared governance, and broader community.

-COUNCIL ON VT HISTORY PROJECTS UNDERWAY
+COUNCIL ON VIRGINIA TECH HISTORY MEMBERSHIP